Cervical myomas are smooth, benign tumors of the cervix.

 Transvaginal ultrasonography is done only for the following:

-Hb, Hct, or CBC is measured to exclude anemia.
+Hb or Hct is measured to exclude anemia.
 Cervical cytology is done to exclude cervical cancer.